entuland/wesh/README.md

     wesh:canvas08 (tin ingot)
     wesh:canvas16 (bronze ingot) - wesh:canvas gives you wesh:canvas16, kept for compatibility
     wesh:canvas32 (gold ingot)
+    wesh:canvas64 (diamond) read *careful* notice after the screenshot

 ![Canvas recipe](/screenshots/canvas-recipe.png)

+*CAREFUL* the largest canvas size may hang your game and crash it!
+Even if it doesn't crash it will most likely produce a mesh that the game isn't able to deal with!

+You'll most likely end up with a dull gray miniature in the inventory and with a completely transparent node when placed in the world.

+This has been added to the mod just to let everybody (in particular the devs, if they're interested) to investigate on the thing.

 # How to use
 Place down a Canvas block, you'll see that it extends beyond its node space marking a cube (available in sizes 2, 4, 8, 16 and 32)